Skip to main content

 • September 6, 2014

-"I have been taking tramadol for four years, it works for me!
+"I have been taking tramadol for four years.
+It works for me!
 Sometimes I want to get off tramadol, not because it doesn't work, but because I don't want to have a medicine at all.
-On the other hand I came to the conclusion I need to support my family; and tramadol does not upset my stomach, I was diagnosed with sciatica, a tear and tendonitis, very painful.
-Tramadol doesn't take away completely my pain, but I can work without side effects for me.
-I was on Mobic, it is good, but unfortunately it affects my stomach, it makes me constipated.
-So I am going to stay with one medication until there is a better one, so far tramadol is the winner for me!"
+On the other hand, I came to the conclusion I need to support my family and tramadol does not upset my stomach.
+I was diagnosed with sciatica, a tear, and tendonitis which are very painful.
+Tramadol doesn't completely take away my pain, but I can work without side effects.
+I was on Mobic, it is good, but unfortunately it affects my stomach and makes me constipated.
+So, I am going to stay with one medication until there is a better one.
+So far, tramadol is the winner for me!"

 9 / 10